-When submitting a medical/dental claim, the following information must be presented:
+When submitting a vision claim, the following information must be presented:

-- The employee's name, name of the employer and four-digit division code; this information is embossed on your CoreSource, Inc. identification card. - The employee's unique identification number. - The name of the patient and relationship to the employee. - The date of service. - The provider's name and degree. - The medical condition for which treatment was provided. - The charge for each specific service.
+- The employee's name, name of the employer and four-digit division code; this information is embossed on your CoreSource, Inc. identification card. - The employee's unique identification number. - The name of the patient and relationship to the employee. - The date of service. - The provider's name and degree. - The charge for each specific service.

-Unless you submit proof that you have paid for the services billed, payment will be made to the provider.
+Unless you submit proof that you have paid for the services billed, payment will be made to the provider as your authorized representative.

-This plan intends, through CoreSource, Inc., Inc. to promptly acknowledge and make a claims determination on claims submitted.
+This plan intends, through CoreSource, Inc., to promptly acknowledge and make a claims determination on claims submitted.
 In order to do this, the plan needs your cooperation.
 In most cases when a bill is sent to CoreSource, Inc. directly by the provider, the claims information listed above will be on the bill.
-If you send a bill or receipt to CoreSource, Inc., Inc. you should be sure the above claim information is given.
+If you send a bill or receipt to CoreSource, Inc., you should be sure the above claim information is given.